 What Do Pet Trusts Include?

-A pet trust operates similarly to a living trust.
+Pet trusts operates similarly to living trusts.
 As the grantor, you have the authority to specify how the financial and caregiving status for your pet through a trustee.
 The trustee of a pet trust specifically holds cash or other assets solely for the benefit of your named pet.
-Funds that are held in the pet trust will pay for care, food, and other related expenses.
+Funds in the pet trust will pay for care, food, and other related expenses.
 Some common potential pet trust costs can include:

 - Routine veterinary check-ups

 A pet trust may also address end-of-life care for your pet, as well as burial or cremation arrangements after they pass away.
 Some states will cap how long a pet trust can continue.
 Here in Nevada, the estate planning attorneys at Michaelson & Associates can help you understand the current laws that apply to pet trusts, and begin the process of drafting a pet trust for you and your loved ones.